Peyman-HK/Hybrid-DNN-for-Leukemic-B-lymphoblast/README.md

-The pipeline for the hybrid CNN consists of VGG and mobilenet is as follows:
+The pipeline for the hybrid CNN consists of VGG16 and mobilenet:

 <p align="center">
   <img src="/images/Pipeline.jpg?raw=true "Hybrid CNNs pipeline" />
 </p>

-And thiat is it.
+Feel free to ask your questions at:  sara.kassani@gmail.com  and peymanhk@stanford.edu